Niall McInerney (photographer): Catwalk photography

 McInerney made his debut as a catwalk photographer when he photographed a Swanky Modes collection, shown in St Paul’s churchyard in Covent Garden, in 1976.
 This led to more shows such as the Individual Clothes Show at Pillar Hall.

 Some of his earlier catwalk commissions included London-based designers such as Bill Gibb, Zandra Rhodes, John Bates, Jean Muir, Maxfield Parrish, Betty Jackson and Bruce Oldfield.
 Then Vivienne Westwood, Jasper Conran, Ghost, John Rocha and John Galliano all became regular clients.
 From there came commissions from magazines such as Newsweek and Harper’s Bazaar, to cover the shows in Paris, Milan and New York City, womenswear, menswear and couture.
 McInerney’s body of work records the time of fashions best loved supermodels such as Linda Evangelista, Cindy Crawford, Naomi Campbell, Kate Moss and Christy Turlington.
 Besides the models, he photographed the young designers graduate shows from St Martins, including John Galliano, Alexander McQueen and Stella McCartney, people behind and in front of the catwalk, designers, stylists, editors, show organisers, makeup artists, flaneurs and flanuses and above all the photographers, who he calls “the foot soldiers of fashion”.

 Even while McInerney was photographing the work of fashion’s most prestigious designers he never abandoned smaller venues and collections.
 Over the years he has photographed the Saint Martins’ graduation collections, including those of some of most important fashion designers of the twentieth century.
-Alexander McQueen’s collection Jack the Ripper Stalks His Victims, John Galliano’s Les Incroyables, and Stella McCartney’s star-studded graduation show are all features of McInerney’s Central Saint Martins work.
+Alexander McQueen's collection Jack the Ripper Stalks His Victims, John Galliano's Les Incroyables, and Stella McCartney's graduation show are all features of McInerney’s Central Saint Martins work.

 He retired from catwalk photography in 2000.
 In 2011, Bloomsbury Publishing purchased Niall McInerney’s complete archive of fashion images (over 500,000).
 The archive is an unparalleled two-decade-long photographic testimonial which showcases the photographer’s diverse work during a vibrant period of fashion history.
 Bloomsbury is digitizing McInerney’s work to create a fully searchable online archive for students and academics of fashion, history and related fields.